-- 336-212A GRAPHICS.
+336-212A GRAPHICS.
 (3) (1 lecture and two 2-hour labs) This is a computer based course taught using personal computer technology.
 The course content includes principles of engineering drawing, the use of drafting instruments, computer graphics, engineering design, and 2D and 3D drafting with AUTOCAD.
+Professor Kok

-Professor Kok - 336-214A SURVEYING.
-(3) (2 lectures and one 3-hour lab) The engineer's level and the theodolite are used to perform benchmark circuits, profile levelling, topographic maps and straight line extensions.
-A total station and other electronic levelling devices are introduced.
-Computer programs are used to draw maps.
-Staff - 336-216B MATERIALS SCIENCE.
+★336-214A SURVEYING.
+(3) (2 lectures and one 3-hour lab)The engineer's level and the theodolite are used to perform benchmark circuits, profile levelling, topographic maps and straight line extensions.
+A total station, computer programs and use of GPS are introduced.

+Professor Bonnell

+336-216B MATERIALS SCIENCE.
 (3) (2 lectures and one 2-hour lab) Relation between structure and properties in ceramic and organic materials.
 Bonding, structures, imperfections.
 Phase diagrams.
 Shaping, joining and testing of materials.
 Heat treatment, work in hardening and annealing of metals, introduction to physical metallurgy and processes.
 Failure theories.
+Staff

-Staff - 336-217B HYDROLOGY AND DRAINAGE.
+336-217B HYDROLOGY AND DRAINAGE.
 (3) (3 lectures, one 2 hour lab) Measurement and analysis of components of the water cycle, and their relation to drainage.
 Precipitation, mass curves, intensity-duration frequency relationships.
 Evaporation from lakes, soil and vegetal covers.
 Interception, infiltration, groundwater, runoff hydrograph components.
 Estimation of water quantities and water flow rates for design of water control projects.
 Design of drainage systems.
+Professor Madramootoo

-Professor Madramootoo - 336-251A,B MICROCOMPUTER APPLICATIONS.
+336-251A,B MICROCOMPUTER APPLICATIONS.
 (3) (3 lectures and one 2-hour lab) A user level computing course oriented toward the use of microcomputers rather than programming.
 The pros and cons of computerization, network basics, introduction to PC DOS, electronic spreadsheet analysis including graphics, database management including natural language interface, word/text processing and other software packages will be studied.